Last reviewed: August, 2023

 Fine art painter and mixed media artist working in a variety of semi-abstract and realism styles.

-As you wander, look up to see other local art hanging from downtown lampposts.
+As you wander, look up to see other local art hanging from downtown lampposts as part of The Fernie Banner Project.
 Each year, a new batch of artwork arrives downtown, and the current banners are moved to the highway for a second year.

 Find 6 themed self-guided tours in our free & handy mobile app - The Iconic Fernie.
 Choose to collect points as you explore to then redeem for cool local rewards.
 Learn more or download here.